manvinderjit/aws-terraform-projects/eks-msk-rds-app/README.md

 Once deployed, the application provides:

-1. **Event Creation**: Use the React frontend to create and publish events
+1. **Event Creation**: Use the ThymeLeaf Java frontend to create and publish events
 2. **Real-time Processing**: Events are processed through Kafka and stored in MySQL
 3. **Live Updates**: Frontend displays real-time updates as events are processed
 4. **API Access**: Backend exposes REST endpoints for event management